Monadical-SAS/redux-time/README.md

 We provide several `animations.js` functions that operate on "animation sequences", a.k.a lists of animations, but you can also write your own.

 - `Sequential`: play a list of animations one after another (so you dont have to do math on `start_time` manually)
-- `Repeat`: repeat an animation or list of animations
+- `Repeat`: repeat a single animation
 - `RepeatSequence`: repeat a list of animations in order
 - `Reverse`: reverse the direction of a single animation
 - `ReverseSequence`: reverse a list of animations in order